-- A. Purpose.
-The purpose of this section is to set forth general regulations that apply to all land uses throughout the Town. - B. General Rules. - No building or land shall hereafter be used or occupied, and no building or part thereof shall be erected, moved or altered, unless in conformity with all general regulations and district regulations in this chapter.
+- 1. No building or land shall hereafter be used or occupied, and no building or part thereof shall be erected, moved or altered, unless in conformity with all general regulations and district regulations in this chapter.
 Article 4 contains regulations specific to each district. - 2.
 No building shall hereafter be erected or altered to exceed the height, to accommodate or house a greater number of families, to occupy a greater percentage of lot area or to have narrower or smaller rear yards, front yards, side yards, or lake yards than is specified herein for the district in which such building is located. - 3.
 Any use not specifically set forth as a permitted or special permit use in a district is prohibited in that district.
 See § 148-12-2 for definitions of the use categories. - 4.
 Nothing contained herein shall prohibit any person from submitting a request for a zoning amendment or a variance in accordance with the provisions of this chapter and the New York State Town Law. - C. Accessory uses.
 Uses and structures customarily incidental to principal uses listed in Article 4 and used in conjunction with the principal use shall be allowed on the same terms as the principal uses. - D. More than one use on a lot.
 All related special permit and/or site plan reviews for uses on the same lot shall be consolidated into one proceeding before one board to the extent legally permissible, based upon the cumulative total size of all related projects.
 All use standards established by Articles 4, 5, and 7 shall apply to each proposed use. - E. Prohibited uses.
 Any use, even if otherwise permitted by Article 4, shall be prohibited if it does not satisfy all applicable performance criteria contained in this chapter.
 The following uses are prohibited under all circumstances throughout the Town:

 - 1. New mobile home courts

 - 2. New junkyards

 - 3. Racetracks

-- 4. Amusement parks
+- Amusement parks

 - 5. Adult entertainment businesses

 - 6. Toxic waste facilities

 - Dumps or landfills for solid waste, municipal or industrial sewage sludge or biosolids

 - 8. Construction waste or demolition debris processing or disposal facilities

 - 9. Heavy Industry

 - 10. Privately owned package sewage treatment plants serving multiple owners, except that the Planning Board may approve community septic systems, constructed wetland treatment facilities, or other innovative technologies that meet the performance standards in this chapter and comply with applicable regulations of the Onondaga County Health Department and the City of Syracuse Watershed Regulations

 - 11. Drive-through windows in any business establishment where customers receive products or services in their vehicles from a window in the establishment

 - 12. Natural gas and/or petroleum extraction, exploration, or production wastes, as further detailed in Sec.148-5-5.H.

 - 13. Large Wind Energy Systems and Wind Farms (See §148-5-7).